 We calculated the net budget impact by estimating the difference between the new scenario total costs and the current scenario total costs.
-Total costs were calculated by multiplying the
+Total costs were calculated by multiplying the expected number of patients by the per-person costs over time.
+We conducted a reference case scenario, using the inputs described above and several scenario analyses as described below.

-Scenario 1: People ≥ 65 Years Old With Venous Leg Ulcers
+Scenario 1: People65 Years of Age or Older With Venous Leg Ulcers